11Hayden/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal - to converta number in base 2 to base 10
-12-combinations - to combine two letters abd print them out except oo 13-print_float - to print a number with 2 d.p then a new line
+12-combinations - to combine two letters abd print them out except oo 13-print_float - to print a number with 2 d.p then a new line 100-decimal_to_hexadecimal - to convert from decimal to hex 101-rot13 - a script that encodes and decodes a text using the rot13 encryption